webdev-kiwi/documentr/README.md

     author: "Unknown"
     copyright: ''

-#### Override defaults
-Alternatively, defaults may also be overridden at the very top of your index.haml file like so:
+Alternatively, these may be set at the top of your index file, like so:

     ---
     title: "My first documentr doc"
-    description: "Setting documentr config"
+    description: "Setting up documentr config"
-    copyright: "2016 Example"
     ---

 ### Generating a "Sections" index
 Documentr will generate a "Sections" index, similar to a table of contents, based on what is included in the documents YAML Frontmatter.
 Sections index is generated from a nested structure like so.

     section has many headings
-    heading belongs to sections
+    heading belongs to section
     heading has many subs
-    Sub belongs to headings
+    Sub belongs to heading

 #### Example:
     ---
     title: "Documentr"
     description: "Sections index generation example"
     sections:
-    - "My first documentr doc"
+    - "Documentr Sections example"
     - headings:
       - "heading 1"
       - "heading 2"